calebegg/try-acl2/tutorial.md

 Lesson 1.
 Lisp
 --------------
-    (endp xs) (listp xs) (true-listp xs) (equal xs ys) These functions relate to lists. `(endp xs)` checks to see if `xs` is an empty list (if we are "at the end" of the list, a phrasing that makes sense if you think about these functions as they are used recursively). `(listp xs)` is a recongizer for lists. `(true-listp xs)` is a stronger recognizer for lists that checks to see if the marker used for the empty list is `nil`, as it is in the system-created lists.
+    (endp xs) (listp xs) (true-listp xs) (equal xs ys) These functions relate to lists. `(endp xs)` checks to see if `xs` is an empty list (if we are "at the end" of the list, a phrasing that makes sense if you think about these functions as they are used recursively). `(listp xs)` is a recognizer for lists. `(true-listp xs)` is a stronger recognizer for lists that checks to see if the marker used for the empty list is `nil`, as it is in the system-created lists.
 Most ACL2 functions require (or only work with) "true" lists, like the ones you can construct with `(list ...)`. `(equal ...)` tests the equality of lists (or more simple elements). `(= ...)` only works for numbers.

 As a side note, I often use `xs` (or `ys`, `zs`, etc), pronounced like English plurals ("exes", "whys", "zees"), for lists and `x`, `y`, etc. for numbers or simple values.
 This is just a convention, not a part of Lisp.